• Skip to main content

 At some point in the kitchen, you or the kids will use food coloring.
 It doesn’t matter how careful you are; the result is almost always food dye on the hands, especially if the kids are busy dying eggs for Easter!

-If you’re racking your brain, trying to figure out how to get food coloring off your skin, then you’re in the right place.
+If you’re racking your brain trying to figure out how to get food coloring off your skin, then you’re in the right place.
 We’ve got six options that use everyday household items.
 Within no time, your hands will look so clean; you’ll be ready to start that side hustle as a hand model.

 So, how do you remove food coloring from your skin?
 The best way to remove food coloring from your skin is to wash it in warm water mixed with a scoop of OxiClean.
-If you don't have OxiClean on hand, then you can also apply rubbing alcohol on cotton wool and rub it into your skin.
+If you don't have OxiClean on hand, then you can also apply rubbing alcohol to cotton wool and rub it into your skin.

 Table of Contents

 Whether it’s a kids craft activity or you’re whipping up some tasty icing for that layer cake, at least a few drips will end up on your fingers.
 The first reaction is usually to run your hands under water and furiously scrub; that doesn’t work.
 But I’m sure you know that otherwise, you wouldn’t be on this page.
 The problem with food coloring is that it’s similar to ink and won’t wash off easily.
-Your best bet is to use one of these home remedies which work like a charm.
+Your best bet is to use one of these home remedies, which work like a charm.

 1. Water and OxiClean